simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 release_date: Today
 slug: extending-laravel-markdown-with-lazy-images
 excerpt: >-
-    I found out Laravel ships with a pretty powerful package for rendering Markdown.
+    I found out Laravel 6.x already ships with a pretty powerful package for parsing Markdown, and it can be extended and customized.

-    I created an extension to that parser for lazy images and ramble a little about my experiences with the customizations I did for this blog.
+    After a few headaches I was able to configure it to my liking for this blog, and even create an extension that adds lazy images.

 tags:
     - Backend